Orchard Road retail property guide: what S$5,455 psf at Paragon tells us about the market

 For a tenant, this should reshape the negotiation.
 If your operating model survives in 50 to 100 sqm on Level 2 or 3, your rent base sits in the low-teens psf.
 If you need ground-floor or basement frontage in a sub-30 sqm format, the corridor is priced two to three times higher.
 The S$5,455 psf Paragon capital value is the institutional read on the asset overall.
 These quarterly rent percentiles are what individual tenants and strata owners actually negotiate against.

-What the Paragon deal means for tenants and owners
+What this means for tenants and owners

-For owners, particularly strata retail holders elsewhere on the corridor, the Paragon comp is supportive.
-Strata retail prices in Orchard core have historically moved within a band of the prime mall valuation, and a re-rating of the headline asset tends to pull strata valuations along with it over the following 12 to 24 months.
+For owners, particularly strata retail holders on the corridor, the Paragon comp is supportive.
+Strata prices in Orchard core have historically moved within a band of the prime mall valuation, and a re-rating of the headline asset tends to pull strata valuations along over the following 12 to 24 months.
 Whether your unit benefits depends on floor, frontage, and how the building is performing as a whole.

 The bottom line